-The same goes for SharePoint, plan 2, that is included in the Enterprise plan, comes with In-place hold, advanced DLP features and enhanced search features.
+The same goes for SharePoint plan 2, which is included in the Enterprise plan.
+It comes with In-place hold, advanced DLP features, and enhanced search features.
 Not really big deal makers, but I have to say, In-place hold is really useful if your organization is involved in a lot of legal cases or has to provide warranty or support on projects over many years.

 The difference with Exchange is in line with the other two.
 With Plan 2 you get more store (100Gb mailbox + unlimited In-place archive), advanced DLP features, and in-place hold.
 The email archive is however the same for both plans.

 We will find the most differences when it comes to threat protection.
 Microsoft 365 Enterprise is focused on the manageability of your devices and keeping control of your data.
-Microsoft 365 Business comes only with the Office 365 Advanced Threat Protection (ATP), where the Enterprise E3 plans have a lot more to offer:
+Microsoft 365 Business Premium comes only with the Office 365 Advanced Threat Protection (ATP), where the Microsoft 365 Enterprise E3 plans have a lot more to offer:

 - Microsoft Advanced Threat Analytics (ATA)